alexanderronan/GrIS/README.md

 [Level 2 LRM Elevation Aggregation](/Scripts/level_2_lrm_elevation_aggregation.py) takes the Level 2 elevation data for a given location and merges them into one .csv file.

 [Level 2 Elevation Multiple Regression](/Scripts/elevation_multiple_regression.py) takes Level 2 retracked elevations around a given buffer around the study site and clusters them on a monthly basis, applying a linear regression to evaluate the elevation at the absolute study site.

-[Level 2 Elevation Lowess](/Scripts/elevation_lowess.py)  takes the evaluated elevations from Script #3 and applies a Lowess smoothing function.

 [Level 2 Elevation Change Detection](/Scripts/elevation_change_detection.py) takes the evaluated Level 2 elevations and applies the BEAST algorithm to it.